Download This Sample

 - Marilyn and Jim filed for divorce in 1946 as she focused more on her career.
 That same year, Marilyn signed her first movie contract.

 - In 1953, Monroe starred in Niagara.
-She played a role of a young married woman who’s out to kill her husband assisted by her lover.
+She played the role of a young married woman who’s out to kill her husband assisted by her lover.

 - Later on, she also starred in the musical comedy Gentlemen Prefer Blondes (1953).
 She starred together with Jane Russell.